top of page

 You also need to pay attention to the market and what's happening in the world around you.
 When it’s a buyer’s market, choosy investors can negotiate down your multiple.

 The once bubbly tech investing climate recently took a turn, and some think capital fundraising is in for a “long winter.”
-In a down market or an industry-wide bubble bursting situation, angel investors become more cautious, and they want to reallocate a larger portion of their investment portfolios in safer asset classes while they wait out the storm.
+In a down market or an industry-wide bubble bursting situation, investors become more cautious, and they want to reallocate a larger portion of their investment portfolios in safer asset classes while they wait out the storm.
 So, when there’s a flight to safety these funds dry up pretty quickly.

 Institutional investors and funds are committed to keep deploying capital as their investment funds are usually geared towards longer holding periods, and they have dedicated pools of capital they need to put to work so they tend to ride out the storm.

-See what your startup could be worth
+See what your startup could be worth.

 It's More Than Revenue: 5 Additional Ways To Maximize Your Startup's Valuation